michelfernandez/cove/site/content/english/about.md

 Skribble is a one-stop shop for electronic signatures that makes signature processes 100% digital.
 Skribble provides the legally suitable electronic signature for every type of contract – even if the law requires the same legal weight as a handwritten signature.

 Security does not come at the expense of simplicity: every company, regardless of size and technological experience, should be able to benefit from the advantages of digital transformation.
-This is wyh Skribble can be used securely evene without any IT knowledge.
+This is why Skribble can be used securely even without any IT knowledge.

 ## And that's just the beginning:
 Building trust in digital business relationships should be as simple and